Year of Call: 2005

 Qualified as a Solicitor in 1992

-Paul began his career at Wragge and Co in Birmingham and then spent nine years in the commercial litigation department at the firm now known as Squire Sanders.
-After 4 years as an attorney at law in the Cayman Islands, he returned to the UK in 2005, transferred to the Bar and joined No5 Barristers' Chambers.
+Paul began his career at Wragge and Co in Birmingham and then spent nine years in the commercial litigation department at Edge Ellison.
+After 4 years as an attorney at law in the Cayman Islands, he returned to the UK in 2005, transferred to the Bar and joined No5 Barristers’ Chambers.